-Meanwhile, the evolution equations for the spatial components of the tetrad perturbations $h^{a}{}_{i}$ take the form
+Meanwhile, the evolution equations for the spatial ($A=a$) components of the tetrad perturbations $h^{a}{}_{i}$ take the form

 These equations are linear in the momenta and contain no spatial derivatives of any variables.
-They are analogous to the evolution equations for the intrinsic metric in GR, as both sets of equations depend linearly on either the conjugate momenta $\pi_{ij}$ or $\pi^{i}{}_{A}$.
-Since these equations do not include spatial derivatives, they are not directly useful for studying properties of the principal symbol.
+They are analogous to the evolution equations for the intrinsic metric in GR, since both sets of equations depend linearly on the conjugate momenta $\pi_{ij}$ and $\pi^{i}{}_{A}$, respectively.
+These equations do not include spatial derivatives, therefore they are not directly useful for studying properties of the principal symbol.
 Nevertheless, we will need them to complete the system of differential equations, and consequently we write the resulting linearised equations in components here.
-Let us consider in Eq.\eqref{hdot_full} all the possible spatial dimensions for the indices $a$ and $i$ in Cartesian coordinates.
+Let us consider all the possible spatial dimensions for the indices $a$ and $i$ in Cartesian coordinates in Eq.~\eqref{hdot_full}.
 For the diagonal components $a = i$, we obtain

 while for the off-diagonal components

 Similarly, for the tetrad components, we linearise the evolution equations for the conjugate momenta \eqref{HeqPiFull}.
 We omit all Lagrange multipliers, obtaining \onecolumngrid